 | Andalucia > Malaga > Colmenar

-Colmenar is situated right in the heart of the Malaga Mountains, which is why if we visit this area, not only will we enjoy the beauty of this village, but also all of its monuments and different sites of touristic interest.
+Colmenar is situated right in the heart of the Malaga Mountains, which is why we not only will enjoy the beauty of this village, but also all of its monuments and different sites of touristic interest.

 Remember you can hire a car or book a bus or taxi transfer to Colmenar from us.

 Colmenar has had inhabitants in its area since the Prehistoric period.
 They have found remains of tools in some caves and tombs that date way back to ancient times.